LucianoAdonis/lucianoadonis.github.io/pages/lsp-chapter-2.md

 But in reallity I was trying to find answers to:

-- When no one sees you, what will you do?: I'm totally against babysitting,
+- *When no one sees you, what will you do?*
+- How can I lift others?
+-

 # Analogies